The Best Aerodynamic Semi Upgrades to Boost MPG & Save on Fuel Costs

 Investing in fuel-efficient aftermarket parts is a great way to start saving some money at the gas pump.
-Whether it's a wheel cover kit or a fairing, getting the right parts can make the difference.

 But before you get the right parts, let's quickly go over spec'ing your truck (if it's a new buy) for fuel efficiency.